The Carmel Residents Association

 Issues come and issues go, and the CRA has taken varied approaches to engaging with government and business down the decades.
 Regardless of changing strategies and tactics, the CRA has a clear understanding that Carmel is different by design.
 Carmel is not Anywhere USA.
 It doesn’t want to be.
 That home-truth animates both the political and social dimensions of the CRA.

 Then and now, the CRA engages with the public issues of the day.
-At one time or another, CRA members have served on the city council, forest and beach commission, community activities and cultural commission, historic resources board, planning commission and the Harrison Memorial Library Board of Trustees.
-Present CRA Board of Directors member Charlotte Townsend served as Carmel’s mayor from 1982 to 1986, shortly before the CRA was founded.
+At one time or another, CRA members have served on the city council, forest and beach commission, community activities and cultural commission, planning commission, historic resources board, and the Harrison Memorial Library Board of Trustees.
+Former CRA Board of Directors member Charlotte Townsend served as Carmel’s mayor from 1982 to 1986, shortly before the CRA was founded.
 Present CRA Board of Directors member Ken White was Carmel’s mayor from 1992 to 2000.

 While the CRA stayed busy with civic issues and public service, it also built community and forged links of congeniality.

 The Social and the Political

 In the late 1980s, Clayton Anderson hatched the idea for CRA members to help clean-up Carmel Beach by volunteering to periodically clear the beach of trash, dog waste and charcoal from wood fires on the sand.
 The CRA Beach Clean-Up, now under the auspices of CRA Lovers of Carmel Beach, is one of the organization’s longest-lived activities.